microsoft/service-fabric-healer/README.md

 # FabricHealer Beta
 ### Configuration as logic and auto-mitigation in Service Fabric clusters

-FabricHealer is a Serive Fabric application that solves - repairs - a set of problems that can take place in an application service or virtual machine (including disk, but scoped to space, not IO).
+FabricHealer is a Serive Fabric application that solves - repairs - a set of problems that can take place in an application service or virtual machine (including disk, but scoped to space only).
 These repairs mostly employ a set of Service Fabric API calls, but can also be fully custom.
 All repairs are orchestrated through Service Fabric’s RepairManager service.
 Repair configuration is written as Prolog-like logic.
 Backing repair implementations are written in C#.

 ```
 FabricHealer requires that RepairManager service deployed in the same cluster.